 3. Enable Hardware Code Protection

 If the microcontroller supports it, the ability to read firmware code from the device should be disabled.
-Enabling code protection on the microcontroller greatly limits an attacker’s ability to reverse engineer devices as the attacker no longer has easy access to code.
+Enabling code protection on the microcontroller greatly limits an attacker’s ability to reverse engineer devices as the attacker no longer has easy access to the code.
 This is a great tool in protecting against low skill/resource threat actors but provides little benefit against medium (or higher) skill/resource threat actors.
 There are companies that will provide code extraction from various code-protected processors for a fee.
 This is an excellent example of why you should always assume that the attacker has full knowledge of your system implementation.

 4. Assume Your Code Is Public